lfaraone/grouper/README.rst

 Setting up the first groups and permissions
 -------------------------------------------

-In order to bootstrap your new Grouper environment, you will want to create a user for yourself and add it to the ``grouper-administrators`` group.
+In order to bootstrap your new Merou environment, you will want to create a user for yourself and add it to the ``grouper-administrators`` group.